What is a Data Lake?

 Companies can use its simple, yet powerful user interface to take advantage of Big Data technology and use Azure data lake analytics features to generate unique insights and trends to gain competitive advantage.

-Productive Edge is a digital transformation strategy and technology solutions consulting firm.
+Productive Edge is a digital strategy and technology solutions consulting first that helps organizations accelerate their digital transformation.
 To learn more about how Productive Edge can help your business get the most out of Microsoft Azure Data Lake, contact us to book a free consultation.